lbowes/lbowes/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-I'm a data labeller at [IBEX Innovations](https://ibexinnovations.co.uk/), interested in how software can be used to improve thought processes.
+I'm a software engineer at [Premium Lithium](https://premiumlithium.com/), interested in how software can be used to improve thought processes.

 ---